 Scala dei Turchi cliff and beach of the coast of Sicily, Italy

-If you’re dreaming of going to a beautiful beach while you’re in Sicily, then consider visiting the unique beach at the Scala dei Turchi.
-As you arrive at the beach, you’ll notice that it’s not your typical sandy shore.
+If you’re dreaming of going to a beautiful beach in Sicily, consider visiting the unique beach at the Scala dei Turchi.
+As you arrive at the beach, you’ll notice it’s not your typical sandy shore.
 The “shore” is a massive limestone cliff whose face has been carved into what looks like a giant stone staircase by erosion over thousands of years.

-Scala dei Turchi translates to English as the “Stair of the Turks”, and you’ll see why immediately.
+Scala dei Turchi translates to English as the “Stair of the Turks,” you’ll see why immediately.
 This unique beach offers some of the coolest beach views worldwide.
 And although it takes a bit more effort to reach the waters below, it’s worth every ounce.
-The endless turquoise waters all around add to the serenity of the white limestone, making it ideal for boat tours providing the best beach experience you’ll never forget.
+The endless turquoise waters all around add to the serenity of the white limestone, making it ideal for boat tours and providing the best beach experience you’ll ever forget.

 Visit Villa Romana del Casale